An induced annealing technique for SiPMs neutron radiation damage: Comparison between induced and thermal annealing

-To understand if the observed reduction of \idark was due only to the related thermal annealing, we exposed the SiPM to high temperatures at $\rm V_{op}$~\footnote{The breakdown voltage was adjusted w.r.t. the temperature of the test.}.
-For this test we used another cell of the Hamamatsu SiPM array.
-We started keeping the SiPM at 80~\textdegree{}C for 19 min, then increasing the temperature up to 120~\textdegree{}C.
+To understand if the observed reduction of \idark was due only to the related thermal annealing, we exposed the SiPM to high temperatures at $\rm V_{op}$.
+Since the breakdown voltage of SiPMs changes in an inversely proportional way with the temperature following a rule of about 0.1\%/\textdegree{}C, during the test we have adjusted the breakdown voltage with respect to the temperature of the test.
+For this test we used a different cell of the Hamamatsu SiPM array.
+We started keeping the SiPM at 80~\textdegree{}C for 19 min, then increased the temperature up to 120~\textdegree{}C, following the procedures explained in ~\cite{Garutti}.
+Results are summarised in Table~\ref{table:thermal_test}. \\

-Results are summarised in Table~\ref{table:thermal_test}.
-The thermal annealing alone does not provide in 30 min the same \idark reduction observed with the electrical induced annealing technique in a shorter amount of time.
+In 30 minutes, the thermal annealing alone provided a recovery of about 25\% that is much smaller than the one observed with electrical induced annealing in a much shorter time.